 - Dear Friend,

 It should be the last one because it’s personal and spelled correctly.
 If someone took the time to do something for you then you can take the time to personalize your gratitude to them.

 Express Your Gratitude

 The two most important words in your thank you note are the words “Thank you” so use them and use them early.
 Your very first sentence should begin with, “Thank you for…” followed by the gift or the occasion.
 For example:

 - Thank you for the china set you gifted us on our wedding day.

 - Thank you for the beautiful dinner party you hosted on the 2nd of August.

 - Thank you for the luggage set you gave me as a gift for my college graduation.

 Add Specific Details and Connect

-After writing your introductory thank you sentence it’s important to provide details about why you appreciate the gift or service.
-Why do you appreciate it?
+After writing your introductory thank you sentence the most important thing to say in a thank you card is to provide details about why you appreciate the gift or service.
 How will it help you?
-Offering specific details in your thank you note shows that you took care in preparing the note rather than writing a generic, “It means so much to me!”
+Offering specific details in your thank you card shows that you took care in preparing the note rather than writing a generic, “It means so much to me!”
 You should also use this time to connect your gratitude to a memory or upcoming plan.
 For example: